apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 Taildir Source
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 .. note:: **This source is provided as a preview feature.
-It does not work on Windows.** This source requires Java version 1.7 or later.
+It does not work on Windows.**

 Watch the specified files, and tail them in nearly real-time once detected new lines appended to the each files.
 If the new lines are being written, this source will retry reading them in wait for the completion of the write.